Automated Network Task Scheduling in rConfig V8

 Section titled “Task Type Details”Config Downloads Tasks

-Section titled “Config Downloads Tasks”Purpose: Automate regular configuration backups for devices, categories, or tags.
+Section titled “Config Downloads Tasks”Purpose: Automate regular configuration backups for devices, command groups, tags, agents, or Smart Groups.

 Configuration: